hashhavoc/teller/README.md

    v0.0.1

 COMMANDS:
-   contracts      Provides interactions with contracts token          Provides interactions with tokens wallet         Provides interactions with wallets dex            Provides interactions with multiple dex transactions   Provides interactions with transactions help, h        Shows a list of commands or help for one command
+   init           Creates a new configuration file contracts      Provides interactions with contracts token          Provides interactions with tokens wallet         Provides interactions with wallets dex            Provides interactions with multiple dex transactions   Provides interactions with transactions ordinals, ord  Provides interactions with ordinals help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS: